civisanalytics/civis-python/docs/source/ml.rst

 If you wish to use custom models or download trained models, you'll need scikit-learn installed.

-The "sparse_logistic", "sparse_linear_regressor", and "sparse_ridge_regressor" models
-all use the public Civis Analytics ``glmnet`` library.
-Install it if you wish to download a model created from one of these pre-defined models.
+Several pre-defined models rely on public Civis Analytics libraries.
+The "sparse_logistic", "sparse_linear_regressor", "sparse_ridge_regressor", "stacking_classifier", and "stacking_regressor" models all use the ``glmnet`` library.
+Pre-defined MLP models ("multilayer_perceptron_classifier" and "multilayer_perceptron_regressor") depend on the ``muffnn`` library.
+Finally, models which use the default CivisML ETL, along with models which use stacking or hyperband, depend on ``civisml-extensions``.
+Install these packages if you wish to download the pre-defined models that depend on them.

 Object reference
 ================